Accreditation

 • Differentiate the various approaches to blepharoplasty and browlifting to determine which technique is best suited for the patient

-• Estimate which patients are better candidates for surgical rejuvenation versus which may benefit from non-invasive approaches
+• Assess which patients are better candidates for surgical rejuvenation versus which may benefit from non-invasive approaches

 • Assess controversial topics in facial aesthetic surgery for more informed decisions as related to patient outcomes